New York Legal Industry Reform

 Is New York the Only State Pursuing Legal Industry Reform?

 No!
 At least a dozen states are considering legal industry reform and researching the access to justice gap.

 In Arizona, legal industry reform is already implemented, and we’ve submitted our application to operate an Alternative Business Structure in the state.
 In California, legal reform recommendations will be submitted by the Working Group no later than Fall 2022—the allowance of nonlawyer-owned law firms is on the table.
-In Utah, legal reform takes the shape of the legal regulatory Sandbox is up and running, and Law on Call has been in operation there since Winter 2021.
+In Utah, legal reform takes the shape of the legal regulatory Sandbox, and Law on Call has been in operation there since Winter 2021.